kleene-project/docs/README.md

-# Kleene's web documentation
+# Kleene's website source code

-This is the repository for [Kleene's documentation](https://kleene.dev).
+This is the source for [Kleene's website](https://kleene.dev).

-See the ['Contribute' section](https://kleene.dev/contribute/overview/) in the docs if you want to know how to contribute.
+See the ['Contribute' section](https://kleene.dev/contribute/overview/) to know more about how to contribute.

-## Copyright and license

-Copyright 2013-2023 Docker, inc, released under the Apache 2.0 license.